beijingbitcoinmeetup/noded/index.md

 3. Click Manage Wallets and Hide Bitcoin Cash, Ethereum, and BRD wallets.
 These are known as Shitcoins.

-4. Click Currency Settings - Bitcoin - Redeem Priate Key
+4. Click Currency Settings - Bitcoin - Redeem Private Key

 5. Click to scan the QR code provided at the meetup.